linode/docs/docs/guides/tools-reference/tools/how-to-use-tldr-pages/index.md

 [...]
 {{< /output >}}

 Notice that, with the tldr page, there is little reference to command-line arguments.
 This is because Vim does not frequently use them.
-Instead, the tldr page focuses on the commands you may want to use within Vim, which is much more helpful in getting started using a tool like Vim.
+Instead, the tldr page focuses on the commands you may want to use within Vim.
+This is much more helpful when getting started using a tool like Vim.

-By contrast, the man page does not provide anything on commands you can use once you have Vim up and running.
+By contrast, the man page does not provide any information about commands you can use once you have Vim up and running.
 Instead, true to its goal, the man page gives you an exhaustive list of command-line options.
 It even includes the seldom-used alternative command names for starting Vim in different modes.

-### How to Use tldr-pages and man Pages Together
+### How to Use tldr pages and man Pages Together

-tldr-pages work best when used in conjunction with man pages.
+tldr pages work best when used in conjunction with man pages.
 With a command's tldr page, you get a clear and succinct introduction to the command.
-The inclusion of examples and focus on generally useful commands makes the tldr page a valuable place to start.
+Its examples and focus on useful options makes the tldr page a valuable place to start.

-But the tldr-pages format necessary leaves some information out for many commands.
+The format used by tldr pages does leave some information out for many commands.
 For instance, say you see the following `ls` command:

     ls -Alh

-The tldr page informs you that the `-l` and `-h` options give you a long-listing format and human-readable file sizes, respectively.
+The tldr page informs you that the `-l` and `-h` options give you a long listing format and human-readable file sizes, respectively.
 But then, what does the `-A` option do?
 That is where the man page can be useful.

-Typically, this is a good method to keep in mind when using tldr-pages.
+Typically, this is a good method to keep in mind when using tldr pages.
 A command's tldr page frequently contains all you need to get started; sometimes, you need nothing more than what the tldr page offers.
-But then, if you find yourself needing to dig deeper into a command, you can build off of what you learn on the tldr page with the [wealth of details](https://man7.org/linux/man-pages/man1/man.1.html) you can find on the man page.
+If you find yourself needing to dig deeper into a command, build off of what you learn on the tldr page with the [wealth of details](https://man7.org/linux/man-pages/man1/man.1.html) you can find on the man page.

 ## Conclusion

-You now have the knowledge you need to get started using tldr-pages.
-It might be helpful to go ahead and start checking out the tldr-pages for some commands you are already using.
-That way, you get to know tldr-pages better and maybe learn something towards getting more out of those commands.
+You now have the knowledge you need to get started using tldr pages.
+It might be helpful to go ahead and start checking out the tldr pages for some commands you are already using.
+That way, you get to know tldr pages better and potentially learn how to get more out of those commands.

 Do you see something missing while looking over a tldr page?
 Is there a command you notice does not have a tldr page yet?
-Or do you just like what tldr-pages is doing and want to be a part of it?
-The tldr-pages project maintainers keep an open invitation for contributors.
-All of the tldr-pages are stored on the project's [GitHub repository](https://github.com/tldr-pages/tldr), and the tldr team provides a [guide for contributing](https://github.com/tldr-pages/tldr/blob/main/CONTRIBUTING.md).
+Or, do you just like what tldr pages is doing and want to be a part of it?
+The tldr pages project maintainers keep an open invitation for contributors.
+All of the tldr pages are stored on the project's [GitHub repository](https://github.com/tldr-pages/tldr), and the tldr team provides a [guide for contributing](https://github.com/tldr-pages/tldr/blob/main/CONTRIBUTING.md).